Pinecone

 Returns:

-A QueryNamespacesResults object containing the combined results from all namespaces, as well as the combined usage cost in read units.
+A QueryNamespacesResults object containing the combined results from all namespaces,

 Return type: